nickbadlose/muzz/README.md

 ## Linting

-To run the linter, you need to install [golangci-lint](https://golangci-lint.run/welcome/install/#local-installation).
+We use `golangci-lint` for linting, to install, go to [golangci-lint](https://golangci-lint.run/welcome/install/#local-installation).

 To run the linter, run:
 ```bash
 golangci-lint run
 ```

-Linter configurations can be edited to suit desired project needs in `.golangci.yml`.
+Linter configurations can be edited to suit the desired project needs in `.golangci.yml`.
 See [here](https://golangci-lint.run/usage/configuration) for available configurations.

 ## Database Package